tendermint/spec/rfc/001-truncated-block-history.md

 ### Positive

-* Genesis parameters for block retention, block time, and unbonding time allows governance consensus to ensure availability and correctness of light client verification and short-term chain auditability, with enforced sanity checks.
+* Consensus and genesis parameters for block retention, block time, and unbonding time allows governance to control whether pruning should be allowed, and to ensure sufficient availability of recent blocks for light client verification and short-term auditability, with enforced sanity checks.

-* Genesis parameters for snapshot interval ensures uniform snapshot schedules across nodes, providing high availability of snapshots at a given height for parallel downloads and faster state syncing, with enforced sanity checks.

-* Node operators can independently decide whether they want to provide complete block histories and snapshots.
+* If allowed by consensus parameter, node operators can independently decide whether they want to provide complete block histories and snapshots.

 ### Negative